localnerve/wpspa/README.md

 > An example single page application that takes Wordpress optimization to a whole new level.

 The purpose of this project is to demonstrate a faster, mobile friendly Wordpress site.
 Not only is it a responsive UI, but mobile performance is dramatically increased.
 Over any network, page loads are much faster than any fully optimized traditional Wordpress site.
-This design features data-driven, background asynchronous prefetching of non-priority content, so deeper content is likely to have arrived before the user requests it.
+This SPA design features a dynamic routes and a data-driven architecture \(using Wordpress\).
+It also adds delivery prioritization options to Wordpress content for UX optimization \(assigned via the [WPSPA plugin](https://github.com/localnerve/wpspa-plugin)\).

 > [performance results](http://www.webpagetest.org/result/140215_BN_5JK/) over a 150ms RTT 3G network.